williamplanes

 Many of the early Christians traveled to Asia Minor and settled in various places as a result of fleeing persecution in Jerusalem.
 Asia Minor saw the ups and downs of Christianity until the Ottoman Empires.
 During the persecution of Christians in Asia Minor during World War I, the Greco-Turkish War, and the Genocide of Orthodox Christians in the early part of the 20th Century.
 The majority of these Christian refugees that survived, fled to surrounding nations.

 William Planes is the first generation of one family who became refugees, part of which managed to flee Asia Minor eventually settled in Crete with one member of his family, his father, having fled to Greece with his family, managed to immigrate to the United States..
-Panagiotis Plantatnides (Planes) arrived in the United States January 1923.
+Panagiotis Plantatnides (Planes) arrived in the United States in January 1923.
 In January 1942 his son, William Planes, was born in New York City.

 The Greek Orthodox Cristian Faith was one thing that the father retained during the 1922 genocide of Greek Christians in Asia Minor.
 His family instilled in him many values, one of which is his Greek Christian Orthodox Faith.
 He graduated from Coral Gables High School and after two years attending the University of Miami, he completed his education at Florida State University.
-While he attended Florida State University he joined the U S Marine Corp Reserves.
+While he attended Florida State University he joined the US Marine Corp Reserves.
 When going to active military duty, he transferred to the US Navy.

 After several years practicing as a CPA, he left public practice and started a firm that specialized buying struggling businesses, reorganizing them, and then reselling them.
 He utilized the gains from these investments into philanthropic work related to his Faith and Christian views.
 Planes received the St. Paul Gold Medal (along with many other awards), is a member of Leadership 100, and in October 2005 was elevated to Archon Notarios by the Patriarch of the Greek Orthodox Church; all in recognition of his service, commitment, and work on behalf of the Greek Orthodox Church.